d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   I encountered several bugs while creating this project.

   There were issues with the icons and social media links located in the footer.
 I struggled to correctly format links to the external sites while creating links in the icons.
-  This was corrected by adding "HTTPS://" to the front of the href aswell aswell as adding the target="_blank" attribute
+  This was corrected by adding "HTTPS://" to the front of the href aswell aswell as adding the target="_blank" attribute.
+  I was also having issues with the icons duplicating themselves with one icon having an active link and the second icon not having a link.
+This was due to an issue with missing closing tags on our <i> element and was quickly corrected after some testing.

  -->